devnull-tools/soda/README.md

 ### task (function_name, description)

-Adds the given function to the help message and register it for autocompletion.
+Adds the given function to the help message and register it for bash completion.
 You may pass the function args in *$function_name*.

 ### parameter (parameter_name, description)

-Adds the given parameter to the help message, register ir for autocompletion and returns indicating if the parameter was given.
+Adds the given parameter to the help message, register ir for bash completion and returns indicating if the parameter was given.
 You may pass the parameter args in *$parameter_name*

     parameter "help" "Prints this help message" && {